Counsellor Lutterodt: Early life and education

-A Ga man from Osu, he began his educational journey at the University of Ghana Staff Village School at Legon, then went on to the City of Ghana Academy.
-He received his tertiary education from Accra Polytechnic where he studied Electrical Engineering and later attended Southern Medical University in China where he trained as a Biomedical Clinical Technician.
+Counselor Lutterodt is a Ga man from Osu, who began his educational journey at the University of Ghana Staff Village School in Legon, then went on to the City of Ghana Academy.
+He received his tertiary education from Accra Polytechnic where he studied Electrical Engineering and later attended Southern Medical University in China and received training as a Biomedical Clinical Technician.

 Personal life

-He was married to a woman named Grace Love and they had two children.
+He married Grace Love, they had two children and divorced in 2016.
 He is now married to Abigail Naa Yemoley.

-Work and Controversy
+Work and controversy

 Lutterodt is a radio and TV relationship counselor and a Reverend Minister.
 He is known for his controversial thoughts and as a straightforward relationship communicator.
 In 2017, he controversially cited the Ashanti people as the people who masturbate the most among the ethnic groups in Ghana.
 He also stated that "Ashantis are the laziest people in bed" and added that they are most likely to engage in sexual activities if they are financially rewarded.
 In an interview with Yen.com.gh he raised divine curse on journalists in Ghana who misquote his comments.
 In 2018, he was replied by another controversial public spat Afia Schwarzenegger on his comments made by the late Ebony Reigns dressing before she died.